hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="GetBySolidityIDQuery"></a>

 ### GetBySolidityIDQuery
- Get the IDs in the format used by transactions, given the ID in the format used by Solidity.
-If the Solidity ID is for a smart contract instance, then both the ContractID and associated AccountID will be returned.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |